-A final oral examination (dissertation defense) should be scheduled by the tenth week during the semester, and held by the twelfth week, in which the candidate intends to graduate.
+A final oral examination (dissertation defense) should be scheduled by the tenth week during the semester in which the candidate intends to graduate.
 Copies of the dissertation should be delivered to the members of the supervisory committee no less than two calendar weeks prior to the scheduled defense.
 The final oral examination is open to the public, and notice of the examination must be published no later than one week prior to the examination date.